fbrzlarosa/stackbyte-website/scripts/README-WINDOWS.md

 - ✅ Configure automatic startup when the PC boots
 - ✅ Set the task to run even if the PC is on battery
 - ✅ Require network connection
+- ✅ Run completely in background (no visible windows or terminals)

 ### Step 3: Verify